Ali-Mikael/IaC-deployment-prep/T4-objectStorage/T4-README.md

 - Include screenshots about Public and Protected containers with test files to task README.txt

-# The code can be found in this folder

 # Deploying
 You can either copy the `*.tf` files in this folder to your machine of choice, navigate into the folder, initialise terraform from there:
 ```